dataPipelineAU/jwebsite/_posts/2015-09-23-case-study-small-business.markdown

 Comparing the results, the predictive model we came up with saved around 20% of costs through better staff management, while reducing the number of days where demand was greater than staff.
 The predictive model also has the capability to scale as the business grows.

-Some suggestions for improving the ability to predict demand into the future include
-- More specific data -- meals and coffee is more work than baked goods (at least throughout the day).
-Currently only the total order amount is recorded, and specific amounts are guessed.
-- Survey customers.
-Find out if there are other unknowns that caused them to arrive on a given day, find out about what we don't know
+We also set some goals for collecting more data for the next year, including collecting more specific data, such as the items ordered.
+This would allow us to predict demand for each product type, and get a better estimate of the overall amount of work.
+In addition, we can start surveying some customers to find out if there are other factors that impact on demand throughout the year that we are unaware of.
+This surveying can be formal (by handing out paper-based surveys or providing a link to an online survey), or informal, where the staff simply ask and make a note of the answer.